All Episodes

 jordan holmes

-Listen, Fugazi's first album cost 20 bucks to make.
+Fugazi's first album cost 20 bucks to make.

-This is twice as good as that!
+This is twice as good as that.

 dan friesen

-This is integrity Schwab parodies.
+This is integrity schwab parodies.

 jordan holmes

-Weird Al Schwabkiewicz.
+Weird Al Schwabkovich.

 unidentified